-Within the new Integrated Reasoning section on the GMAT exam, test takers will have access to a standard basic calculator.
+Within the new Integrated Reasoning section on the GMAT exam, you have access to a standard basic calculator.
 However, on the quantitative section there is no calculator.
 Here is how the calculator looks.

 The top row contains three buttons - Backspace, Clear Entry (CE) and Clear All (C).